 On the other hand, something like a Velux loft conversion takes 4 weeks since it’s the simplest.
 Besides adding the Velux windows or roof lights and making a few alterations, there’s not much that needs to be done.

-In the Barnet, loft conversions are known to increase the property’s value up by at least 20%.
+In the Barnet, loft conversions are known to increase the property’s value by at least 20%.
 The size and type of loft extension you choose for your home will also determine how much value will be added.
 Mansards and gable conversions are bigger, so their value will be more than that of a Velux convert.

 The number of living spaces and whether the room has a bathroom will add a significant amount to the value.
-For example, a building extension with a bedroom en-suit shower room tends to have more value since it has a lot to offer.
+For example, a building extension with a bedroom en-suite shower room tends to have more value since it has a lot to offer.

 You need to ensure your property is viable for an attic conversion before embarking on one.
 To have a loft conversion, you’re going to need a minimum of 2.2m as per the building regulations and building control requirements.
 Your loft needs to have adequate liveable space.

 Regardless of the loft style, all lofts are required to meet the minimum energy efficiency rules.
 Building regulations require that a loft conversion should have a u-value of 0.18W/m2 or below.
-This means that if you’re opting for wool or fiber insulation, it should have a thickness of 270mm, 175 mm for rigid board insulation, and 125mm for spray foam insulation.
+This means that if you’re opting for wool or fibre insulation, it should have a thickness of 270mm, 175 mm for rigid board insulation, and 125mm for spray foam insulation.